knapo/a9n/README.md

 ## Capistrano

-If you use capistrano and you feel safe enough to keep all your instance (e.g. staging or production) configuration in your repository you may use capistrano extentions.
+If you use capistrano and you feel safe enough to keep all your instance ( staging, production) configuration in the repository, you may find it useful to use capistrano extensions.

-Just add an instance configuration file e.g. `configuration.yml.staging`, `configuration.yml.production` - extension needs to be consistient with capistrano stage, and add
+Just add an instance configuration file e.g. `configuration.yml.staging`, `configuration.yml.production` (NOTE: file extension must be consistent with the capistrano stage) and add

     require 'a9n/capistrano'

 to your deploy.rb file.
-This way `configuration.yml.<stage>` will be copied and overide `configuration.yml` on each deploy.
+This way `configuration.yml.<stage>` overrides `configuration.yml` on each deploy.

 ## Contributing